 However, there are specific measurements to be followed for mandatory declarations on the pack of each commodity.

-During the Covi-19 period in Goa, the Legal Metrology Officers seized around 1,000 face masks for not bearing mandatory declarations (Maximum Retail Price, date of manufacture, etc.).
+During the COVID-19 period in Goa, the Legal Metrology Officers seized around 1,000 face masks for not bearing mandatory declarations (Maximum Retail Price, date of manufacture, etc.).
 Further, the officers found masks at some outlets were being sold for Rs.30 to Rs.500 without any mandatory declarations.
 They assured action if forged masks were being sold in the state.

 Conclusion – Packaging Of Masks As Per LMPC